mvysny/gwtvaadin/README.md

 In order to deploy the change, simply press Ctrl+F9.
 That should hot-redeploy the class into Tomcat which should now say `1 classes has been redeployed`.
 Now simply reload the page in the browser - the button caption should now be changed.

+> Tip: Sometimes the hot-redeployment stops working.
+Then simply press Ctrl+F10 and select "Restart Server" - that should restart Tomcat with the new code.
+You can also experiment with other options: "Update resources" should update your non-java files such as CSS, HTML and others;
+"Update classes and resources" should also hot-redeploy all changes.